dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1091: Fair penalties should not hinder business innovation.
+### T1091: Penalties should be fair and not stifle innovation.

 |Support|
 |---|